fuse-open/docs/articles/basics/installation/setup-install-mac.md

 ## Requirements

 - OS X 10.10 Yosemite or newer
-- macOS 11.2 Big Sur (or latest) is recommended
+- macOS 11.3 Monterey (or latest) is recommended
-- Intel processor (M1 support is planned)
+- Intel processor (works on M1 via Rosetta)
 - <a href="https://www.mono-project.com/download/stable/" target="_blank">Mono</a> 6.10 or newer
 - <a href="https://nodejs.org/en/download/" target="_blank">Node.js</a> 12 or newer